Stephanie St. Clair: Numbers game involvement

 St. Clair was involved in policy banking, which for her was a mixture of investing, gambling, and playing the lottery.
 Many banks at this time would not accept black customers, so they were not able to invest legally.
-Policy banking wasn't technically legal, but it was one of the few options offered to black Harlem residents who wished to invest their money.
+Policy banking wasn't legal, but it was one of the few options offered to black Harlem residents who wished to invest their money.
 It was also a predominantly black industry which allowed many bankers to have a sense of agency that would not be possible in white-dominated fields.
 In this way, St. Clair used the underground economy in Harlem to address race politics.

 At this time, the numbers game in Harlem was male-dominated, and St. Clair was one of the few women involved.
 She helped the black community in Harlem by providing many with jobs such as numbers runners.
-Part of the numbers bankers' activity was financing otherwise legitimate small businesses which took players bets.
+Part of the numbers bankers' activity was financing otherwise legitimate small businesses which took players' bets.
 She also helped her community by donating money to programs that promoted racial progress.
 Because of her success in the numbers game, she lived a lavish life, making over $20,000 per year in the 1920s.